Plan for Query Pipelines

 Determine How Many Query Pipelines You Need

-In general, it’s best to create a query pipeline per audience, i.e., end-user segment.
+In general, it’s best to create a query pipeline per audience or end-user segment.
 For example, if you add Coveo for ServiceNow widgets to both your customer portal and your employee intranet, you have two audiences: your customers and your employees.
 You should therefore create two pipelines, as these two audiences must find different content through your widgets.
-Different contents typically require different sets of query pipeline rules, so it’s best to organize the sets separately.
+Different content typically requires different sets of query pipeline rules, so it’s best to organize the sets separately.
 The number of widgets deployed for each audience is irrelevant; if two widgets serve the same audience and purpose, they should be linked to the same pipeline.

 However, if two audiences happen to need several similar pipeline rules, it may actually be more efficient to link all widgets to the same pipeline.
 Maintaining a single pipeline is often easier since you don’t have to duplicate rules from one pipeline to another.
 In this scenario, if a rule must apply to only one of the audiences your pipeline serves, you can use a query pipeline condition to ensure that only this audience’s queries are affected by the rule (see Manage Query Pipeline Conditions).

-In short, there’s no formal rule as to the number of pipeline you should create with regard to your number of Coveo for ServiceNow audiences.
-We recommend that you find a balance between creating several pipelines and therefore duplicating many rules, and creating one pipeline covering too many use cases with a large number of conditions.
+In short, there’s no formal rule as to the number of pipelines you should create with regard to your Coveo for ServiceNow audiences.
+We recommend that you find a balance between creating multiple pipelines and therefore having to duplicate many rules, and creating one pipeline that covers too many use cases with a large number of conditions.
 You should aim for an approach that makes sense to you and that’s simple to understand and maintain.

 Establish a Widget Naming Convention